groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 For GroupVine 4 School accounts, click [here](https://www.trivy.email/topics?sv=g4s).

-On the left side of the page, make sure your Service is set to view the documentation appropriate for your account.
+On the left side of the page, make sure your Service is set appropriately to view the documentation for your account type.

 <span id="v20-upgrade-FAQ-basics-whatmigrated"></span>
-### What was migrated?
+### What parts of my account was migrated?
 The migration of your account included the following:
 * Membership information
 * Account settings